What’s the difference?

 Everycards

-Everycards is a simple but versatile flashcard and quiz app.
-It allows you to both create multi-level learning courses using game elements and simply study existing courses.
-It’s user-friendly and easy-to-navigate.
+Everycards is a simple yet versatile flashcard and quiz app.
+It lets you create multi-level learning courses incorporating game elements or simply study existing ones.

-Everycards is also inclusive, multilingual and private.
-Its interface looks very familiar to iPhone and iPad users.
+Everycards is inclusive, multilingual and private.
+Its interface is familiar to iPhone and iPad users.

 Anki